 This generation is trying to fit the world into their palms using a smartphone.
 As maximum traffic is generated through mobile phones, it is of paramount importance to ensure that the website is compatible with desktops and phones.
 The visitors to your website need a design that is apposite for mobile devices.
 In fact, these days, designers start with the sketches for mobile devices and then proceed to desktop design.
 This trend is called 'mobile-first website development' ( no brownie points for the name, fully agreed) which is a win-win for you and your customers.
 Even if you have a dedicated app for your service, it is still worthy to optimize your website that fits all mobile browsers.

 When to improve your SEO?
 All the time!
 Start monitoring and analyzing the traffic to your website using tools like Google Analytics, SEOptimer, and the like which will give data regarding SEO.
 This data will help you come up with insights to improve traffic.
 SEO tools like Moz can tell you what exactly is wrong with your website and most of it is completely fixable by yourself.
-However, not all recommendations are DIY and you’d require a professional SEO expert to help with the same.
+However, not all recommendations are DIY and you’d require a professional SEO services company to help with the same.

 Refreshing your website regularly, by adding blog posts or new pages will help you bring more traffic to it.
 Guest posts, influencer marketing, getting mentioned in articles are a few tactics you can implement.
 At times, there are chances for DIY SEO improvements to go wrong.
 You have to be careful while sneaking in the keywords because if the website gets cluttered, it is sure to fall like a house of cards.
 Get tips from content writers and SEO analysts to subtly incorporate keywords.
 Follow the best practices, proper guidelines, and viola!
 There you are, on the top!